Effectively Communicate Project Delays

 Instant messaging tools like Slack, Whatsapp, and Skype provide open spaces for team members to communicate via text, voice, or video while also making it possible to organize information into channels based on topics or projects.
 This keeps everything organized and easily searchable by all users.
 Many of these applications also integrate with other tools such as Zoom meeting software and Google Drive, making document sharing quick and straightforward from within the application itself.

-Project management tools like Basecamp and Asana provide all-in-one centralized places for the project and team management.
+Project management tools like Basecamp and Asana provide all-in-one centralized places for project and team management.
 Most of these applications are now cloud-based, meaning you never have to worry about losing data or upgrading software because it’s always the most up-to-date version.
-In addition, intelligent user interfaces and trackable project and sub-project statuses make it easy for team members to see what everyone is working on and provide a bird’s-eye view of the project as a whole.
+In addition, intelligent user interfaces and trackable project and sub-project statuses make it easy for team members to see what everyone is working on and provide a bird’s eye view of the project as a whole.

 Be Transparent and Honest